 The most hipster neighborhood in Munich, but also a bit more touristy than Glockenbach.
-One of Munich’s main universities the lifeline of this areas, so you’ll find lots of alternative university hangouts, cheaper prices, lots of vegan options, thrift stores, and minimal plastic waste.
+One of Munich’s main universities is the lifeline of this area, so you’ll find lots of alternative university hangouts, lower prices, lots of vegan options, thrift stores, and minimal plastic waste.

 Let everyone know you knew about all these hipster things to do in Munich before anyone else, by sharing it to help your friends and fellow travelers find the hidden gems of Munich!